AgonConsole8/agon-docs/docs/vdp/VDU-Commands.md

 This defines a text viewport.
 The text viewport defines the area of the screen that text will be drawn to.
 It is also the area that will be cleared by the `VDU 12` command.

-The coordinates given are character positions, not pixel positions.
+The coordinates given are character positions, based on the currently selected font, not pixel positions.

 ## `VDU 29, x; y;`: Set graphics origin